ritik-rkg/AskMeAnyThing/README.md

 ## Introduction

-Welcome to the repository for our project submitted to the Walmart Sparkathon 2024! 🚀
+Welcome to the repository for our project submitted to the Walmart Sparkathon! 🚀

 Our project focuses on optimizing warehouse locations for Walmart by predicting demand and minimizing costs across the supply chain.
 We developed a model that leverages data-driven insights to enhance supply chain efficiency, reduce operational costs, and improve overall customer satisfaction.